Week of May 12, 2025

 First Grade

-In first grade we accomplished this:
+In first grade this week, we:

 Second Grade